YamanAlBochi/RealTimeSalesInsights/README.md

 3. Performing Data Analysis using SQL:

 The Data handled to me consists of 5 tables; Products, transactions, customers, date, and markets.
 For around 160,000 rows and 17 columns.
+-Performed left and right inner joins queries to gather data.
+-Answered Stakeholders multiple questions with SQL queries, then exported an Excel file for revision.